cournape/Bento/README.rst

 Building, installing
 ~~~~~~~~~~~~~~~~~~~~

-Toydist currently only has a command-line interface, toymaker.
+Toydist currently only has a command-line interface, bentomaker.
 It can be used
 to configure, build, install, etc... the distribution::

-    toymaker configure --prefix=/usr/local
+    bentomaker configure --prefix=/usr/local
-    toymaker build
+    bentomaker build
-    toymaker install
+    bentomaker install
-    toymaker sdist
+    bentomaker sdist
-    toymaker build_egg
+    bentomaker build_egg
-    toymaker build_wininst # on windows only
+    bentomaker build_wininst # on windows only

 Rationale
 ---------